 Remortgaging is the name given to the process of changing your mortgage.
 Most commonly, this takes place when you switch to a new mortgage repayment deal with a different lender or renew your existing home loan under new terms.
 Although many people wait until the fixed term of their existing mortgage expires, it’s worth reviewing your rates and repayment terms regularly to find out if you would benefit from changing your home loan.

-Finding the best loan, rate or repayment terms when switching is similar to any mortgage selection process.
+Homeowners can remortgage at any time.
+Finding the best loan, rate or repayment terms when switching is like any mortgage selection process.
 This involves reviewing the interest rates available, assessing how much you want to borrow and looking into how much you can afford to repay.
 You can even search for suitable options using a remortgage calculator.

 When you take out a mortgage, you will be given a fixed term that includes an interest-only or capital repayment option.
 Once this term expires, you may find there are better options available to you, which are more suitable for your plans or financial circumstances.

 Many people who remortgage often do so to increase or decrease the amount they repay on a monthly basis.
 Or they may want to take advantage of a good deal or interest rate on offer from another lender.

 It’s important to remember you don’t have to wait until the term of your mortgage, or your contract with a particular bank or lender, has expired.
 You can constantly review the mortgage you have and assess whether it would be beneficial to switch.
 Bear in mind that if you do change mortgages by moving to another lender before the end of the term, there may be a penalty fee.

 It’s advisable to get any, or, ideally all these documents ready to ensure the process is as efficient as possible: